bluespider42/HMRlib/README.md

 Run
  `get_data(long &pitch, long &roll, long &heading, unsigned long &age)` to update the variables with the new data.

+The angles are given in degrees*100 and the age in milliseconds.

 ```
 #include <HMRlib.h>